ttillberg/magic-react-kit/README.md

 🌶🌶🌶

-script playground for webkit+react
+A collection of tools to run react apps.
+The main motivation being to isolate the webpack boilerplate code and configuration from the actual app.

-* Client and Server HMR
+* client and server-side hot-module-reloading
-* Async Server Side Rendering
+* async server side rendering
-* Testing
+* testing